MixV2/EpicResearch/docs/account/endpoints/set_account_metadata.md

 # Set Account Metadata
-This endpoint allows you to get the metadata of an account.
+This endpoint allows you to set the metadata of an account.
 In this case, metadata is only really used to get certain settings on account such as `LAUNCHER_SSO_OFF`.

 ## Request